How to Avoid Seed Oils this Holiday Season

 Unfortunately, if you flip over the bottle of most store bought salad dressings, you’ll find that they’re almost always made with some type of seed oil like canola, sunflower or soybean — even if they’re marketed as an “olive oil” based dressing.

-The best way to limit seed oils in your salad dressing is to make it yourself using better oils like Cultured Oil or a carefully sourced olive oil.
+The best way to limit seed oils in your salad dressing is to make it yourself using better oils like Zero Acre oil or a carefully sourced olive oil.
 You can also opt for whole-food sources of fat like whole seeds, nuts, avocado, cheese, and olives, where the polyunsaturated fats are less concentrated, unprocessed and less likely to oxidize.

 3. Make Holiday Treats Yourself